Naupactus cervinus

 Naupactus cervinus, the Fuller rose beetle or Fuller's rose weevil, is a species of broad-nosed weevil in the family Curculionidae.
-Native to South America, it has been in North America since the 19th century.
-This species is believed to reproduce parthogenically as no male specimens have ever been found.
+Native to South America, it has been in North America since the 19th century, and has also been introduced to Europe, South Africa, and Australia.
+This species is believed to reproduce parthogenically, without fertilisation, as no male specimens have ever been found.